zerynth/docs/docs/reference/libs/meas/htu21d/docs/examples.md

 # Examples

-The following are a list of examples for lib.meas.htu21d
+The following are a list of examples for lib.meas.htu21d.

 ## Read Humidity and Temperature values from HTU21D

-Basic example to read the current values of temperature and relative humidity from HTU21D sensor
+Basic example to read the current values of temperature and relative humidity from HTU21D sensor.